 With a majority of schools, colleges, and universities operating fully or partially remote, a medley of hotels are offering extensive programming to supplement a student’s learning.
 Eden Roc Cap Cana has a new 20 to 30 day extended stay family experience which includes unlimited Spanish lessons and piano lessons.
 The Ritz-Carlton, Amelia Island in Florida has created an educational Field Trip Package where students explore the barrier island ecology to supplement student’s science curriculum during a 4-night stay that includes interactive experiences, created and taught by on-site experts and private educators.

 While many families had to forego their summer vacations, some enjoyed good old fashioned family fun at their local hotel parking lots and garages.
 The Andaz Hotel West Hollywood in Los Angeles launched The Sunset Strip Late Night Drive-In where Hollywood residents can watch movies from the top floor of its parking garage while the Fairmont Scottsdale Princess in Arizona played cartoons in its parking lot.
-Restaurants are also using their parking lots as drive-in theaters.

 Electrostatic sprayers, ultraviolet light technology, and germ-zapping robots are some of the cleaning machines that hotels are deploying to elevate cleanliness and combat COVID-19.
 Many hotels have also elevated their cleanliness practices by making the guest experience touchless with so they check-in/check-out, unlock their hotel door, and interact with hotel associates without direct contact.
-Check out the ways that professional cleaners can tell if a hotel room is clean.

 With many spas closed due to social distancing, Rockliffe Hall in England has created “Spa in a Box,” a room service delivered spa treatment.
 Guests receive a wellness expert-guided video of how to perform a luxury spa experience from their own bedroom, along with Neom products to keep, including a Neom candle (the Duchess of Cambridge’s favorite candle brand).